-Note: This story was composed for a writer's challenge in which entrants had to compose a tale using less than a thousand words.
+Note: This story was composed for a writer's challenge in which entries must be less than a thousand words.

 “Who shall conceive the horrors of my secret toil among the unhallowed damps of the grave to animate lifeless clay?”

 -Mary Shelley, "Frankenstein"

 Elsa stayed up all night looking at it.
 Sometimes she got so close that the sleeping body would roll over and murmur, fitful and dreaming, so that Elsa would have to stay absolutely still and quiet for a time.
 And she would continue looking.